TETRA326/CLI-GPT/README.md

 ```
 python3 ~/CLI-GPT/gpt.py
 ```
 This will give you a similar interface to talk to ChatGPT with.
-You can bookmark the tab to return later.
+You can bookmark the tab to return later, or drag this: [shell](https://shell.cloud.google.com) to the bookmark bar.
 Cloud Shell should recover your session.

 *Hint:* You can use the `clear` command to remove all the text in the terminal and clear your workspace.